martinothamar/Mediator/samples/ASPNET_Core_Indirect/README.md

 ## Scenario with the indirect reference of the Mediator.Abstraction

-This example has been created to show the problem in the Source Generator that ignores project if they are not directly using any of the types from `Mediator.Abstraction` package, but rather include it indirectly through other projects.
+This example has been created to demonstrate the indirect `Mediator.Abstraction` usage approach and to perform a regression testing after the source generator analyzer fix.
+Source generator was ignoring projects if they are not directly using any of the types from `Mediator.Abstraction` package, but rather include them indirectly through other projects.

 `AspNetCoreIndirect.BaseClasses` contains the base classes that are used by the `AspNetCoreIndirect.Implementations` project, that provides the implementations of controllers and handlers. `AspNetCoreIndirect.Application` is the entry point